OpenVisualCloud/Media-Communications-Mesh/README.md

 INFO: gRPC Server listening on 0.0.0.0:8001
 ```

-If Media Proxy successfully launches up, it will open 2 port to listen on control messages.
+This will start the "Media Proxy" program.
+When the "Media Proxy" program launches successfully, it will open two ports to listen for control messages:
 - gRPC port (default 8001) is for service mesh control plane connection.
 - TCP port (default 8002) is for the connection with MCM SDK.

-All supported parameters can get with the program "helper" function.
+To get a list of all supported parameters, use the "helper" function with the following command:

 ```bash
 $ media_proxy -h
 Usage: media_proxy [OPTION]